ICA Stenosis Grading (IAC 2023 Criteria)

-Near occlusion pitfall: With near-total ICA occlusion, velocities may paradoxically be LOW due to markedly reduced flow volume — do not mistake for mild stenosis.
-Color Doppler showing a thread-like "string sign" and absent or severely dampened waveform confirms near-occlusion.
-Clinical and CT-angiographic correlation is essential.
+Near occlusion pitfall: With near-total ICA occlusion, velocities may paradoxically be LOW due to markedly reduced flow volume — do not mistake for mild disease.
+Color Doppler showing a thread-like "string sign" and severely dampened or absent waveform confirms near-occlusion.
+CT angiography correlation is essential.

 Key Pearls